 What does the coolproducts campaign want?

-- Extend the scope of the regulations to battery hand-held models and robot cleaners.
+An extension of the scope of the regulations to battery hand-held models and robot cleaners;